crest-lab/crest-docs/index.md

 Generally, CREST functions as an IO-based scheduler for the `xtb` program and as tool for analyzing structure ensembles.
 {: .text-justify }

-The key procedure implemented in CREST is a conformational search workflow abbreviated as iMTD-GC.
-This workflow generates conformer/rotamer ensembles by extensive metadynamics-based sampling.
-Other notable standalone functionalities are automated detection and ranking of protonation sites and the quantum cluster growth (QCG) workflow for explicit solvation.
-{: .text-justify }

-This documentation aims to provide a practical installation guide and a series of example applications.
+This documentation aims to provide a practical [installation guide](./page/installation) and a series of [example applications](./page/examples).
 Quick links to different sections of the documentation can be found below.
 {: .text-justify }